 The storm-posture conversation matters at offer time:

-Working with a Realtor who knows the post-storm Cascades inventory street-by-street and can pull the wind-mitigation history alongside the LCPA permit data is part of what protects your equity at offer.
+Working with a team that knows the post-storm Cascades inventory street by street and pulls the wind-mitigation history alongside the LCPA permit data is part of what protects your equity at offer.
+Sellers: call Jesse at (239) 898-6072.
+Buyers: call Marc at (239) 287-5873.

 Cascades at Estero is well inland from the Gulf Coast — but the community sits around several natural lakes, and individual parcels can fall in different flood-zone classifications.

 Before you write an offer, we pull the current FIRM zone, the parcel’s elevation data, and flood insurance estimates from our carriers.
-That information is in your hands before commitment, not after.
+That information is in your hands before commitment, not after — and on the listing side, a documented Zone X designation with a modest premium estimate is a number we put in front of every prospective buyer.

 Cascades is in the School District of Lee County, Florida’s ninth-largest district.
 Typical assignments for the ZIP 33928 / east-of-41 area: